Nice: Kingdom of Sardinia

-French Annexation
+French annexation

 After the Treaty of Turin was signed in 1860 between the Sardinian king and Napoleon III as a consequence of the Plombières Agreement, the county was again and definitively ceded to France as a territorial reward for French assistance in the Second Italian War of Independence against Austria, which saw Lombardy united with Piedmont-Sardinia.
-King Victor-Emmanuel II, on April 1, 1860, solemnly asked the population to accept the change of sovereignty, in the name of Italian unity, and the cession was ratified by a regional referendum.
-Italophile manifestations and the acclamation of an “Italian Nice” by the crowd are reported on this occasion.
-These manifestations cannot influence the course of events.
-A plebiscite was voted on April 15 and April 16, 1860.
+King Victor-Emmanuel II, on 1 April 1860, solemnly asked the population to accept the change of sovereignty, in the name of Italian unity, and the cession was ratified by a regional referendum.
+Italophile manifestations and the acclamation of an "Italian Nice" by the crowd are reported on this occasion.
+A plebiscite was voted on 15 and 16 April 1860.
 The opponents of annexation called for abstention, hence the very high abstention rate.
-The “yes” vote won 83% of registered voters throughout the county of Nice and 86% in Nice, partly thanks to pressure from the authorities.
+The "yes" vote won 83% of registered voters throughout the county of Nice and 86% in Nice, partly thanks to pressure from the authorities.
 This is the result of a masterful operation of information control by the French and Piedmontese governments, in order to influence the outcome of the vote in relation to the decisions already taken.
 The irregularities in the plebiscite voting operations were evident.
 The case of Levens is emblematic: the same official sources recorded, faced with only 407 voters, 481 votes cast, naturally almost all in favor of joining France.

-The Italian language was the official language of the County, used by the Church, at the town hall, taught in schools, used in theaters and at the Opera, was immediately abolished and replaced by French.
+The Italian language, which was the official language of the County, used by the Church, at the town hall, taught in schools, used in theaters and at the Opera, was immediately abolished and replaced by French.
 Discontent over annexation to France led to the emigration of a large part of the Italophile population, also accelerated by Italian unification after 1861.
 A quarter of the population of Nice, around 11,000 people from Nice, decided to voluntarily exile to Italy.
 The emigration of a quarter of the Niçard Italians to Italy took the name of Niçard exodus.
 Many Italians from Nizza then moved to the Ligurian towns of Ventimiglia, Bordighera and Ospedaletti, giving rise to a local branch of the movement of the Italian irredentists which considered the re-acquisition of Nice to be one of their nationalist goals.
 Giuseppe Garibaldi, born in Nice, strongly opposed the cession to France, arguing that the ballot was rigged by the French.
 Furthermore, for the niçard general his hometown was unquestionably Italian.
 Politically, the liberals of Nice and the partisans of Garibaldi also appreciated very little Napoleonic authoritarianism.
 Elements on the right (aristocrats) as on the left (Garibaldians) therefore wanted Nice to return to Italy.
 Savoy was also transferred to the French crown by similar means.